 Suggestion: Watch the 5 minutes video tutorial before reading this article

-Have you ever considered becoming a European citizen and to get full access to the Schengen area?
+Have you ever considered becoming a European resident and getting full access to the Schengen area?
 A property purchase in Portugal can help you to fulfill that goal.

-In this article, I explain how it works when buying property in Portugal as a foreigner.
+In this article, I explain the basics when buying property in Portugal as a foreigner.

 - Can foreigners buy property in Portugal?